 - It refers to books’ profit which does not provide information regarding the liquidity position of an organization.

-- Cash Method is useful only to small business.
+- The cash method is useful only to small businesses.

 - Accrual Method can not determine the flow of cash.

 - Cash Method can not measure the viability of a project

 - The cash method is very complex in nature which can not measure the performance of an organization.